Bârzava (Timiș)

 The Bârzava or Brzava (Romanian: Bârzava, Serbian: Брзава / Brzava, Hungarian: Berzava, German: Bersau) is a river in Romania and Serbia.
 The Bârzava is part of the Black Sea drainage basin and flows into the river Timiș (or Tamiš).
 It is 166 km long and has a drainage area of 1,190 km².

 Name

-The Romanian forms Bârzava and Bêrzava (last form yet in 19th century newspapers) are of Dacian origin and means "birch river" (cf. Latvian river names Bērzupe and Bārzupe 'birch river', -ava is common ending for Baltic river names, cf. Daugava).
-The Serbian form Brzava is a derivation from Bêrzava and adopted to Serbian brz/брз 'quick', thus meaning "the quick river" in Slavic languages.
-Bârzava name had been also given to a commune in Arad, and a village in Harghita.
+The Romanian forms Bârzava and Bêrzava (last form still used in 19th century newspapers) are of Slavic origin and mean "birch river", from the Slavic "breza", meaning "birch" (see also Breaza; cf. Latvian river names Bērzupe and Bārzupe, i.e. 'birch river').
+Alternatively, the name could also come from the Serbian "brz", meaning 'quick', thus meaning "the quick river" in Slavic languages.

 Romania

 The Bârzava springs out in the Semenic Mountains part of the Carpathian Mountains, western Romania, east of the city of Reșița.
 The river runs to the northeast, close to the Piatra Goznei peak and through the village of Vâliug, reaching the northernmost part of the Semenic mountains, where it turns to the northwest.
 It runs through the cities of Reșița and Bocșa the largest settlements on its course, and continues next to the villages of Berzovia, and Șoșdea, where the Bârzava leaves the mountain region of Banat for the lower western plain.
 This is also where the river turns to the southwest, spills in several parallel streams and flows next to the villages of Sculea, Gătaia, Sângeorge, Rovinița Mare and Denta.
 From this point, until its confluence into the Tamiš, the Bârzava's river bed is channeled.
 After it flows next to the village of Partoș, it forms the Romanian-Serbian border for a few kilometers and after the course of 127 km through Romania, the Bârzava enters the Serbian province of Vojvodina near the hamlet of Markovićevo.